hlavacs/ViennaEntityComponentSystem/README.md

 You can get the current value of type *T* of an entity by calling *Get<T>(handle)*.
 You can get a reference to a component by calling *Get<T&>(handle)*.
 Note that such a reference is not a standard C++ reference but instead an instance of Class *Ref<T>*, which is a wrapper around *T&*.
 The wrapper ensures that as long as an entity is not erased, a reference to one of its components is never invalidated.
 This is due to the fact that components may change their place in memory due to the following operations:
 * Components are added to or erased from an entity.
-* Erasing whole entities might cause another entity to be moved in order to fill the gap left by the erased entity.
+* Erasing an entity might cause another entity to be moved in order to fill the gap left by the erased entity.
-A *Ref<T>* automatically detects such operations and may reload the reference to the correct memory location.
+A *Ref<T>* automatically detects such operations and resets the reference to the correct memory location.
 Note that *Ref<T>* offers an *operator()* and a conversion operator that in most cases conceal the fact that this is not a C++ reference.
 However, in some cases, it might be nevessary to call either this operator or the function *Get()*.

 ```C